Career Opportunities

 To Apply:

-The Social Media Intern will assist the Director of Programs and Partnerships for the U.S.-Japan Council and the TOMODACHI Alumni Coordinator in the area of social media and other marketing and communications for the TOMODACHI Initiative Alumni Leadership Program as needed.
+The Alumni Social Media Intern will assist the Director of Programs and Partnerships for the U.S.-Japan Council and the TOMODACHI Alumni Program Manager in the area of programming, social media and other marketing and communications for the TOMODACHI Initiative Alumni Leadership Program as needed.
 Reports to the Director of Programs and Partnerships for the U.S.-Japan Council.
 This position requires conveying and dispersing information from TOMODACHI Alumni Affairs to the TOMODACHI alumni community, as well as the broader U.S.-Japan Council community.

-Key Focus Areas: Alumni Highlights, TOMO-KIN, Regional Events, USJC Events where TOMODACHI are invited to attend, etc. Content should be created (using Canva) and shared via Instagram and Facebook (approximately 3-5 days a week) pertaining to one or more of these key areas: current events, upcoming events, past events, alumni news, updates, etc.
+Key Focus Areas: Alumni Highlights (interviewing alumni and writing articles for newsletters), TOMO-KIN, Regional Events, USJC Events where TOMODACHI are invited to attend (organizing in-person and online sessions and supporting behind the scenes, outreach and programmatic support), Social Media, Newsletters, etc. Content should be created (using Canva) and shared via Instagram and Facebook (approximately 3-5 days a week) pertaining to one or more of these key areas: current events, upcoming events, past events, alumni news, updates, etc.

 Qualifications: